-The Commission developed an online training that meets the training requirement.
+The Commission developed an online training that meets the training requirement, so long as an employer also shares its internal complaint process to address sexual harassment claims with employees.
 The training is free and available to the public.
 At the end of the training, the user will receive a certificate that employers can retain as proof of training completion.

 New York State has separate training requirements.
 The Commission’s training also meets the State’s requirements.

 Employers may also choose to create and provide their own annual anti-sexual harassment training for employees.
 All trainings must include the required elements outlined in NYC Local Law 96 (2018).10.
 Will the Commission certify trainings by third parties?